 If you have spent any amount of time in the Adirondacks or the backcountry, it is likely you have heard the term “LNT” in passing.
 But what is LNT?
 Why is it so important?
 The 7 Principles of Leave No Trace serve as an indispensable set of tools that guide and teach us how to […]Continue Reading »

 If you’re interested in lakefront property for sale, don’t let the idea of purchasing Adirondack waterfront land with boat restrictions scare you off.
-There are many benefits to living on a lake that has motor restrictions and it doesn’t mean you can’t enjoy a day on the water!
-There are tons of non-motorboat options to […]Continue Reading »
+There are many benefits to living on a motor-free lake and it doesn’t mean you can’t enjoy a day on the water!
+There are tons of non-motorboat options to choose from: Kayaking […]Continue Reading »

 Whether it’s a snowshoe trek through the woods or a summertime hike up one of the Adirondack high peaks, it’s important to follow some basic guidelines and safety tips for your well-being.
 As experienced hikers ourselves, below we’ve offered some of our top hiking tips!
 Planning Your Adirondack Hike Pack Your Hiking Bag The first […]Continue Reading »